spynix/sui/README.md

 ﻿#SUI - Spynix's UI

 This UI package is not particularly robust, nor is it full of the expansive features found in popular frameworks.
-The purpose of it is to fill a smaller niche, while including many (some?) popular UI functions.
+It fills a smaller niche, while including some of the popular UI functions.
 I call it "reinventing the wheel... only rounder." ;p

+But no, really... at present this is more of a personal experiment in my free time than anything else.

 I wanted to call the library something like Simple UI or Standalone UI or the like.
 Problem is, those names are either so common they're definitely already